ArianFiroozi/ArianFiroozi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently studying Computer Engineering at University of Tehran.
+I am currently studying Computer Engineering at the University of Tehran.
 My research interests are Deep Learning, NeuroScience and Trustworthy AI.
 I have previously worked as a research assistant in three university laboratories that I have listed in my CV.

 You can contact me via the email address typed at the bottom of the page.